HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_number_of_smaller_after_self.md

         for (int i = nums.length - 1; i >= 0; i--) {
             int cur = nums[i];

-            // "smaller than self" means the value can be at most self-1,
+            // "smaller than self" means the value must <= cur-1,
-            // and also at least equals min of the array int countOfSmaller = query(root, min, cur - 1);
+            // and also must >= the min of the array int countOfSmaller = query(root, min, cur - 1);

             result.add(0, countOfSmaller); // add at head of result